unnnnu/unnnnu.github.io/about.md

 I am also working on an idea for a visual reminder for ADHD folks, which I feel would also be a great tool for neurotypical folks as well.

 I like to read, learn more, play a lot of games, make a lot of friends, and drink a lot of cocktails, and I think this is a lot of description of who I am.
-In case you want to get to know me, feel free to DM me.
+In case you want to get to know me, feel free to contact me.
 I would love to know about you too.